sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

 title: "Hello World"
 ---
 ```
 The post file is a markdown file by default.
 You can add you content below the second `---`.
-The lines between the two triple-hypen `---` is the YAML front matter, where you can set predefined and custom variables, such as Categories, Tags and permalink for the post.
-More details can be found in [Jeyll Documentation](https://jekyllrb.com/docs/frontmatter/).
+The lines between the two triple-hyphen `---` is the YAML front matter, where you can set predefined and custom variables, such as Categories, Tags and permalink for the post.
+More details can be found in [Jekyll Documentation](https://jekyllrb.com/docs/frontmatter/).

 ## Build and Preview the site
 Octopress use Jekyll commands for building and preview the site.
 We can use the following command to build: